cccswann/cccswann/README.md

 ## About Me

-I'm passionate about learning; nothing beats the feeling of gaining insight on concepts that I originally found extremely challenging or complex.
+I'm passionate about learning; nothing beats the feeling of gaining insight on concepts that I originally found challenging or complex.
 I'm continuously striving to craft and maintain software that benefits others.

 🗻  I love learning languages and am actively studying for the Japanese Language Proficiency Test N2 (Advanced) this December. \
 🌱  A hobby project that I'm currently working on is building a 6502 microprocessor-based breadboard computer. \